vvcb/paesoe-test/README.md

 The development of this website happens at a forked repository owned by https://github.com/vvcb.
 If you wish to contribute, please get in touch by sending an email to ieso.ethiopia at gmail dot com.

+#### IMPORTANT STUFF

+Note that the CNAME file needs recreating everytime a pull-request is merged.
+Must figure out a fool-proof way of preventing this.

 #### Pointers for collaborators

 For current collaborators, these are the simple guidelines regarding workflow.